Sarjeant Gallery: Tylee Cottage Residency

-In 2014, as fundraising for the redevelopment continued, the entire Sarjeant collection and gallery shifted to new, temporary premises on Taupo Quay, in central Whanganui where the exhibitions program is ongoing.

 Leadership

-The gallery's first professional Director was Gordon H. Brown, who took the role in 1974 and resigned in 1977.
+The gallery's first professional director was Gordon H. Brown, who took the role in 1974 and resigned in 1977.
 Brown implemented a programme of changing exhibitions and made important contemporary acquisitions for the collection.
-For most of the Sarjeant's contemporary history, the gallery was led by Brown's successor, Bill Milbank, who joined the organisation in 1975 and served as Director from 1978-2006.
+For most of the Sarjeant's contemporary history, the gallery was led by Brown's successor, Bill Milbank, who joined the organisation in 1975 and served as director from 1978 to 2006.
 The Tylee Cottage Residency programme began during Milbank's tenure, as did the ongoing series of dome installations, which officially began with artist Billy Apple's removal of the sculpture, The Wrestlers in 1979, although there had been earlier installations.
-Greg Anderson took the role of Director next, remaining for 15 years before departing for a role at Auckland Art Gallery in late 2022.
-Former Te Uru Director, Andrew Clifford, was appointed at the end of 2022, taking up the role in March 2023.
+Greg Anderson took the role of director next, remaining for 15 years before departing for a role at Auckland Art Gallery in late 2022.
+Former Te Uru director, Andrew Clifford, was appointed at the end of 2022, taking up the role in March 2023.

+Awards

+The redeveloped gallery was selected in 2024 by National Geographic as a Top 20 "Best of the World" Cultural site.